medflic/node-mongotools/README.md

 export MONGO_DB=backupedDb
 export MONGO_TARGET_DB=restoreDb

+                                    OR

+create a .env file with all the above variables. .env file follows key=value pair format

 if MONGO_TARGET_DB is not given it will try to restore it to the same db where the backup has taken

 node mt_restore backup/myDatabase__2020-11-08_150102.gz